MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 ##### entityInfo
 This is for encoding information specific to the entity itself, not what it is representing.
 It might include one or all of the following:
  - Version of the schema used when creating the instance
- - Version of the instance itself
+ - Version of the instance itself (under development; will change)
- - Provenance of the instance
+ - Provenance of the instance (under development; will change)